Offered by a variety of big-name companies retail graduate schemes are structured, salaried and open doors to many

 - Aldi - provides an intensive year-long Graduate Area Manager Scheme.

 - Arcadia - owns brands such as Burton Menswear, Dorothy Perkins, Miss Selfridge, Topman, Topshop and Wallis.
 The company runs four graduate programmes, each with a focus on a particular business area, including buying, digital, finance and merchandising.

-- Boots - offers seven different programmes covering commercial, digital, finance, global brands - brand commercial, global brands - brand marketing, HR, procurement and supply chain.
+- Boots - offers eight different programmes covering commercial, digital, finance, global brands - brand commercial, global brands - brand marketing, HR, procurement and supply chain.

-- Dunelm - offers Graduate Leadership Programmes in areas such as business leadership, commercial, retail operations and people and finance.
+- Dunelm - offers Graduate Leadership Programmes in a variety of areas.

 - Halfords - provides a two-year retail scheme.
 Beginning in store you'll move into Halfords support centre.
 By the second year you'll be working as an assistant manager.

 - Harrods - offer schemes in distribution and IT.